Solar Pool Heater

 I like the thought of building my system, not paying for fuel, and using solar energy.
-I really like lower energy bills.
+I like lower energy bills.

 What are the requirements for a Solar Pool Heater?

-As part of the planning for your solar pool heater, there a few things you should take into consideration.
+As part of the planning for your solar pool heater, there are a few things you should take into consideration.

 - Space for the system is important.
 Do you have room for the system you want to purchase, and does it have the correct exposure?
 You need room around or above your pool.
-Ideally, you want to have southern exposure for as many hours as possible, so consider the tilt and angle of the collectors.
+Ideally, you want southern exposure for as many hours as possible, so consider the tilt and angle of the collectors.

 - Knowing the size of your pool determines the size of your solar pool heater.
 A common rule of thumb is your collectors need to be 50% of your pool surface.
 If you want to extend your swimming season, then expand your number of collectors.

 - Consider the size pump you need to move the water.
-If you replace your current conventional pump you already have in place, you may need a larger pump.
+If you replace the current conventional pump you already have in place, you may need a larger pump.
 You may also decide to get a smaller pump just for the collectors.
 Consider the size of the conduit to the collectors before purchasing the pump.

 - System storage is often overlooked.
 When you shut down the pool at the end of the swimming season, you often need to drain and store many solar heating systems.
 Make sure you have a good place to keep the system that is above 40 degrees.
 Extreme cold can damage and crack polypropylene and some plastics.